2. Generator Console

 2.6 Observing Active Alerts

-During the process of activating templates, there may arise moments where conflicts within the configuration state occur.
-For example, this can happen if the same global variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is never defined.
+During the generation of config, moments may arise where conflicts within the configuration state occur.
+For example, this can happen if the same global variable is defined twice in two separate templates or if a variable is referenced in a Configuration Snippet but is not defined.